forestryio/forestry.io/hugo/content/blog/hugo-and-jekyll-compared.md

 {{% tip %}}

-Check out our [Developing with Jekyll guide](/docs/guides/developing-with-jekyll/) to learn more about building a Jekyll site with Forestry.
+Check out our [Developing with Jekyll guide](/docs/guides/developing-with-jekyll/) to learn more about building a Jekyll site with Forestry.io.

 {{% /tip %}}